 Despite being a small borough, Hatboro has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

-The education level of Hatboro citizens is substantially higher than the typical US community, as 31.85% of adults in Hatboro have at least a bachelor's degree.
+The overall education level of Hatboro citizens is substantially higher than the typical US community, as 30.51% of adults in Hatboro have at least a bachelor's degree, and the average American community has 21.84%.

+Hatboro is a somewhat ethnically-diverse borough.
 The people who call Hatboro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hatboro residents report their race to be White, followed by Asian.
+The greatest number of Hatboro residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Hatboro include German, English, Italian, and Polish.

 The most common language spoken in Hatboro is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Hindi.